catpea/bowel/README.md

 - [ ] Setup With Amazon

 # Done
+- [x] Images mentioned in posts no longer get a sm-/xl- versions as that creates too many files, and creates ambiguity
+- [x] Do not create audio/images if not needed
 - [x] During import remove the prefixes in content.html <img src="/image/md-poetry-0025-x.jpg" alt="X"> rename md-poetry-0025-x.jpg to poetry-0025-x.jpg
 - [x] Setup a plugin-system, plugins should be listed in server object files.
 - [x] Add print field